sehlen-bsi/botan-docs/src/08_signatures.rst

 CRYSTALS-Dilithium signing follows the :math:`\mathsf{Sign}` algorithm of Figure 4 of [Dilithium-R3]_.
 It is implemented in ``src/lib/pubkey/dilithium_common/dilithium.cpp`` and uses some functions already documented in :ref:`Dilithium Key Generation <pubkey_key_generation/dilithium>`.
-It receives the secret key via constructor.
+It receives the secret key via the constructor.
 Message bytes are given to the object via consecutive calls of ``Dilithium_Signature_Operation::update``.

 The signature generation process works as follows: